mhajiyev/algorithms/README.md

 b is a vector of size m with rational entries
 A is a constraint matrix of size (m,n)
 The algorithm computes x* where x*<x for any basic solution x.

+# Kosaraju's algorithm for finding the number of strongly connected components in a directed graph